Generic Name: bosentan

 125 mg tablets: oval, biconvex, orange-white tablets, embossed with identification marking "125"

 Use of Tracleer is contraindicated in females who are or may become pregnant.
-To prevent pregnancy, females of childbearing potential must use two reliable forms of contraception during treatment and for one month after stopping Tracleer . [see Boxed Warning, Warnings and Precautions (5.2), Drug Interactions (7.2), Use in Specific Populations (8.1)].
+To prevent pregnancy, females of reproductive potential must use two reliable forms of contraception during treatment and for one month after stopping Tracleer . [see Boxed Warning, Warnings and Precautions (5.2), Drug Interactions (7.2), Use in Specific Populations (8.1)].

 Use with Cyclosporine A